Hindu calendar: Solar months and seasons

 The solar months (rāśi) along with their equivalent names in the Bangali, Malayalam and Tamil calendar are given below:

-The solar months (rāśi) along with the approximate correspondence to Hindu seasons and Gregorian months are:
+The solar months (rāśi) along with the approximate correspondence to Hindu seasons (Ṛtu) and Gregorian months are:

 The names of the solar months are also used in the Darian calendar for the planet Mars.

 Lunar months

 Lunar months are defined based on lunar cycles, i.e. the regular occurrence of new moon and full moon and the intervening waxing and waning phases of the moon.

 Paksha

 A lunar month contains two fortnights called pakṣa (पक्ष, literally "side").
 One fortnight is the bright, waxing half where the moon size grows and it ends in the full moon.
 This is called "Gaura Paksha" or Shukla Paksha.
 The other half is the darkening, waning fortnight which ends in the new moon.
 This is called "Vadhya Paksha" or Krishna Paksha.
 The Hindu festivals typically are either on or the day after the full moon night or the darkest night (amavasya, अमावास्या), except for some associated with Krishna, Durga or Rama.
 The lunar months of the hot summer and the busy major cropping-related part of the monsoon season typically do not schedule major festivals.